knightazura/ghost-sdk/Deploy-Ghost-to-EC2.md

   - ruby, ruby sass and ruby bourbon installed
   - ghostdeploy.pem saves in ~/.ssh
 1. Save the [ghost-deploy.sh](https://gist.github.com/ErisDS/6f32e9b75d08a1c81f9b) script in your empty directory
+1. Run the script.
+It takes a number of arguments:
+  * -f | --fork [TryGhost]   - which fork of Ghost to deploy.
+  * -r | --refspec [master]  - which refspec (branch, tag, commit) to deploy.
+  * -s | --server [test1]    - which server to deploy to.
+Options are staging, next, test1, test2, test3 or your own ec2 specified by the unique number and region like "ec2-54-214-216-43.us-west-2"
+  * -p | --pem [ghostdeploy] - name of the pem file to use to authenticate
+  * -c | --clean [false]     - delete the clone after deploying

+E.g.
+``./ghost-deploy.sh --server ec2-54-218-37-106.us-west-2 --pem ec2key`` would deploy TryGhost master to my own ec2 instance with my key

+``./ghost-deploy.sh --server staging`` would deploy the latest master to staging, providing I have the ghostdeploy.pem file for the ghost servers in .ssh

+``./ghost-deploy.sh --fork ErisDS --refspec my-branch --server test1 --clean`` would deploy my-branch from my own fork to the test1 server and then delete the local clone on my machine, providing I have the ghostdeploy.pem file for the ghost servers in .ssh